TempleOkosun/DocEyes/README.md

 <h2> Problem </h2>
+How long will it take you to detect you have become a victim of data tampering?
 Data is one of the most critical assets of an organization and usually prime targets of an attacker.
 Data tampering can have severe consequences on an organization.
 Many organization today rely on shared folders or some repo for storing data with valuable transaction details.
 The volume of documents can be huge and effectively monitoring